segmentio/segment-docs/src/unify/data-graph/data-graph.md

 To use the Data Graph, you'll need the following:

 - A supported data warehouse.
-- (If setting up Linked Audiences) [Profiles Sync](/docs/unify/profiles-sync/) set up with ready-to-use [data models and tables](/docs/unify/profiles-sync/tables/) in your warehouse.
+- If using Linked Audiences, [Profiles Sync](/docs/unify/profiles-sync/) will need to be set up with ready-to-use [data models and tables](/docs/unify/profiles-sync/tables/) in your warehouse.
+Profiles Sync is not required for Linked Events.
 - Workspace Owner or Unify Read-only/Admin and Entities Admin permissions.

-> info ""
-> Profiles Sync is not required for Linked Events.

-## Step 1: Set up required permissions in your data warehouse
+## Step 1: Set up Data Graph permissions in your data warehouse

+While Linked Audiences uses [Segment's Reverse ETL](/docs/connections/reverse-etl/) infrastructure to pull data from your warehouse, additional permissions are still required for Linked Audiences and Linked Events.
 To get started, set up the required permissions:

 - [Snowflake](/docs/unify/data-graph/setup-guides/snowflake-setup/) and [Databricks](/docs/unify/data-graph/setup-guides/databricks-setup/) are supported by both Linked Events and Linked Audiences.
 - [Redshift](/docs/unify/data-graph/setup-guides/redshift-setup/) and [BigQuery](/docs/unify/data-graph/setup-guides/BigQuery-setup/) are currently supported for Linked Events.

-Linked Audiences uses [Segment's Reverse ETL](/docs/connections/reverse-etl/) infrastructure to pull data from your warehouse.

-To track what data has been sent to Segment on previous syncs, Segment stores delta/diffs in tables within a single schema called `_segment_reverse_etl` in your data warehouse.
-You can choose which database/project in your warehouse this data lives in.
+To track what data has been sent to Segment on previous syncs, Segment stores diffs in tables within a single schema called `_segment_reverse_etl` in your data warehouse.
+You can choose which database or project in your warehouse this data lives in.

 ## Step 2: Connect your warehouse to the Data Graph

 To connect your warehouse to the Data Graph:

 1. Navigate to **Unify > Data Graph**.
 This should be a Unify space with Profiles Sync already set up.
 2. Click **Connect warehouse**.
 3. Select your warehouse type.
-**Note:** Linked Audiences only supports Snowflake.
 4. Enter your warehouse credentials.
 5. Test your connection, then click **Save**.

 ## Step 3: Build your Data Graph

-The Data Graph is a semantic layer that represents a subset of relevant business data that you'll use for audience targeting and personalization in downstream tools.
-Use the configuration language spec below to add models to build your Data Graph.
+The Data Graph is a semantic layer that represents a subset of relevant business data that marketers and business stakeholders can use for audience targeting and personalization in downstream tools.
+Use the configuration language spec below to build your Data Graph.
 The Data Graph currently supports 6 layers of depth, including the Profile entity.
-Warehouse schemas are case sensitive, so you'll need to reflect the schema, table, and column names based on how you case them in the warehouse.

-To leverage the Data Graph auto-complete feature, begin typing or use the following keyboard shortcuts to autocomplete the profile_folder and table_ref properties.

-- Mac: Ctrl + Space
-- Windows: Alt + Esc

 ### Define entities